-Movie Metropolis founder Adam Brannon shares the first five films that changed the way he viewed cinema.
-Check out the second five in his next article.
+Movie Metropolis founder Adam Brannon shares the ten films that changed the way he viewed cinema.

 Film has always meant an awful lot to me.
 But it’s not just films that I love, I adore anything film related.
 From memorabilia to the smell of a new Blu-ray, my passion for cinema goes far beyond sitting down and actually watching a movie.